 How to Talk to a Gastroenterologist About Mental Health

-The two doctors sit down to talk about the importance of talking to your gastroenterologist about your mental health.
+The 2 doctors sit down to talk about the importance of talking to your gastroenterologist about your mental health.

 Treating the whole person